jcunow/jcunow/50over1.md

 >- **32) week 40** Exploratory test what determines rhizome longevity, ramet persistence, root lifespan, and shoot life span.
 What determines a divergence between them?
 Are the these lifespan interrelated over a common strategy, and to what extent does a ceiling relationship contribute to their correlation?
 Could be database work, but it'd require descent measurements of multiple variables simultaneously

+>- **33) week 42** Train a model on hemispherical canopy images throughout seasons to identify species  identity, species canopy contribution, species specific phenology, and mixing entropy of species.
+Also, twig vs leave area.
+Pure species annotations are easy against a bright background. leaves and twigs can be separated in rgb. mixed composition requires manual annotations.
+Images with known species occurrences are plenti available.

+>- **34) week 42** Same as #33 but on phenocam images to derive species specific access phenology.
+This might need multi/hyperspectral addition for training.
+The model should be capable of identifying a species accuratly throughout the phenological transitions and yield stats on it.